 Abstract

 This contribution reports the EE1-3.1 results of NN-based inter prediction.
 Based on JVET-AF0208, this contribution has further simplified the network architecture to reduce computational complexity and utilized the license-free dataset HAA500 for training.
 Implemented on the VTM-11.0_NNVC-7.1, this method can achieve -0.64%/-0.33%/-0.31% bitrate savings for the Y/U/V components under the NNVC-RA configuration (with LOP and NN-intra enabled).

+In the v2 version, the results of the model trained with Vimeo dataset are updated (-1.26%/-0.57%/-0.38 for Y/U/V components).

 Introduction